 The students of the University are the primary beneficiaries and the University is committed to the advancement of their education through the delivery of high quality courses that equip our students with specialist knowledge, skills, attributes and expertise to prepare them for employment in both the creative and non-creative sectors, or as freelance practitioners.
-Along with students, other beneficiaries include employers and businesses, particularly those within the region and in the creative industries, as well as school children and alumni of the University who are able to attend educational events organised by the University or use its academic facilities; the general public are also able to attend various events at the University such as the exhibitions in our EAST Gallery and our annual end-of-year campus shows, Grad Fest and Post Grad Fest.
-We also showcase all of our graduate work on a dedicated website, which was updated in 2023 for this year's graduating cohort.
+Along with students, other beneficiaries include employers and businesses, particularly those within the region and in the creative industries, as well as school children and alumni of the University who are able to attend educational events organised by the University or use its academic facilities; the general public are also able to attend various events at the University such as the exhibitions in our EAST Gallery and our annual end-of-year campus shows called Grad Fest.
+We also showcase all of our graduate work on a dedicated website, which was updated in 2024 for this year's graduating cohort (Norwich Graduate Showcase 2024 (gradfestshowcase.com)).
 This website will be accessible for twelve months, after which time it will be updated to showcase the next graduating cohort's work.